jbaker8935/switcheroo/design.md

 - Generates candidate moves via a single adjacency scan with LUT-backed ownership checks, eliminating repeated `board_*` helper calls and improving 65C02 execution efficiency.
+- Forced-win and immediate-win helpers iterate opponent replies directly from the SOA enumerator so they inspect every legal move even when the count exceeds the heuristic buffer length.
 - Captures optional move diagnostics and hint traces to aid tuning and exposes host-callable getters for debugging.
 - Exposes helpers for inevitability analysis so host tests can flag positions